elves/elvish.io/src/ref/language.md

 ▶ bar
 ```

+(This notation is restricted to exploding variables.
+To explode arbitrary values, use the builtin [explode](/ref/builtin.html#explode) command.)

 If the variable is `args` (a special variable for function arguments), you can omit the variable name -- `$@` is equivalent to `$@args`.
 This is a trick to make `$@` mean roughly the same thing as `"$@"` in POSIX shell.
 It is most useful when writing wrapper functions: the following code defines an `ll` function that calls `ls` with an additional `-l` flag:

 ```elvish-transcript